CTPSSTAFF/npmrds-tt-reliability/README.md

 ### Required input 2: DBF file containing attribute table for NPMRDS shapefile
 The location of this input is given by the variable __tmc\_attr\_table\_dbf__ in each Jupyter notebook.

+## Outputs
+Each notebook produces two outputs:
+1. A CSV file with the LOTTR metric calculated for each TMC; the location of this file is specified by the variable __output_csv_fn__ in each Jupyter notebook.
+2. The single, region-wide LOTTR metric is reported in the last cell of the notebook.